Ramb0a/awesome-confidential-computing/README.md

 **Dynamic trust** is constantly measured throughout the lifecycle, based on the present state of the running system.

 ## Commerical Confidential Computing

-> Existing commercial implementations of enclaves like Intel’s SGX lack transparency on formal correctness guarantees and higher level security properties such as confidentiality and integrity. - (2022, [Verifying RISC-V Physical Memory Protection](https://arxiv.org/pdf/2211.02179.pdf))

 ### ARM